West Virginia, Great Plains See Largest Car Loan Demand Changes Amid Coronavirus Crisis

 LendingTree researchers used this index to rank areas based on the difference between the highest and lowest demand points from the week of Jan.
 5 to the week of July 26.
 Here’s what we learned.

-- West Virginia saw the largest rebound, with the car loan index rising to 360 in mid-May after it fell to 47 in early February — a variation of 313 points.
+- West Virginia saw the largest difference between the highest and lowest demand points in this period.
+On our car loan index, demand rose to 360 in mid-May after falling to 47 in early February — a variation of 313 points.

-- The Great Plains region (Montana, North Dakota, South Dakota and Wyoming) saw the second largest rebound of 261 index points.
-The lowest point for auto demand here was in early January with an index score of 78, while the highest point of demand was the week of May 24 with a score of 339.
+- The Great Plains region (Montana, North Dakota, South Dakota and Wyoming) saw the second largest difference of 261 index points.
+The lowest point for auto demand here (we combined states to make regions due to small sample sizes) was in early January, while the highest point for demand was the week of May 24.

 - Indiana had the third most dramatic change in our auto loan index.
 In late March, demand for auto loans fell to an index score of 87.
 That figure jumped to 344 by early June, a difference of 257.

 - At the bottom of the list is Oregon, which had a score of 50 in mid-March, with levels recovering to a score of 128 at its peak in early June.

 - Florida and Texas round out the bottom three with nearly identical scores.
 Both saw a demand dip in late March before a strong recovery in late May.

 Where demand for car loans saw the greatest change

 The home of the Mountaineers saw its car loan index drop to 47 in the first full week of February, more than a month before most states saw their lowest point.

 But its peak score of 360 in May was the highest index score in the nation — and it happened a week before the national average hit its highest point of 192.